BioBoost/object-oriented-programming-using-java/introduction_to_computer_programming/levels_of_programming.md

 The variation between different programming languages can be quite extensive.

-> #### Assignment::Different Programming Languages
->
->  Find 5 examples of different programming languages.
-Try to find a small code example and determine if the language is interpreted or compiled.

 ### Graphical Programming Languages

 A little less than fifteen years ago, Mitchel Resnick and friends at MIT introduced a programming environment called Scratch.
 It provides a new approach to teaching computer programming through a graphical user interface that eliminates the possibility of making certain mistakes common in text-based programming.